-What Causes Blood in the Urine?
+What Causes Blood in Dog Urine?

 What Happens in the Case of Urethral Obstruction?
 My Dog's Story

-Unfortunately, when I presented my dog to our regular vet with bloody urine he was not checked for stones.
+Unfortunately, when I presented my dog to our regular vet with bloody urine, he was not checked for stones.
 It was assumed to be what we now know was a non-existent UTI.
-So my dog was first prescribed one antibiotic and then another two weeks later when his second urine analysis showed no improvement.
+So, my dog was first prescribed one antibiotic and then another two weeks later when his second urine analysis showed no improvement.

 A urethrostomy is a procedure that bypasses the stones by cutting into the urethra before the section of obstruction and re-routing it to an exit point on the dog's perenium.
 This is done either temporarily or permanently.
 Our vet made ours permanent.